yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Asus/WL500GP.rst

 '''P:''' USB 1.1 devices are not recognized, USB 2.0 devices like harddrives etc. work perfectly.
 How come? ''' '''

 '''S:''' The WL-500gP ehci-hcd module handles all USB2 transfer well, but the external ports use uhci-hcd for usb1.
-To make it even worse, the current trunk version has issues with this module to load but it can be fixed like mentioned in the forum http://forum.openwrt.org/viewtopic.php?id=7149.
-The broadcom chip seems to have a "buried" ohci controller that can not be used with the external connectors.
+To make it even worse, the current trunk version has issues with this module to load but it can be fixed as described in the forum http://forum.openwrt.org/viewtopic.php?id=7149.
+The Broadcom chip seems to have a "buried" ohci controller that can not be used with the external connectors.

+'''P:''' The binary-only Broadcom wireless driver won't work with 2.6

+'''S1:''' You can transplant an Atheros miniPCI card and use the Atheros driver.

+'''S2:''' You can use the open source b43 Broadcom driver but it isn't yet completely functional.
+STA mode is thought to work.
+See [https://dev.openwrt.org/ticket/2677]

 == ASUS WL-500g Premium info ==
  * FCC ID: MSQWL500GP [https://gullfoss2.fcc.gov/prod/oet/forms/blobs/retrieve.cgi?attachment_id=640814&native_or_pdf=pdf FCC pictures]